Emergency - Call Amherst College Police

 There may be times when outside agencies will be required to respond to an Amherst College emergency.
 The contacting of local fire, EMS or police shall be done through the ACPD Dispatch Center.
 Should the Amherst Fire Department be requested to the campus for an incident involving explosion, fire, or mass casualties, the highest ranking officer with that department shall assume the role of Incident Commander for the Fire Department.
 The Fire Department Incident Command will work in Unified Command with the Amherst College Incident Command.

 The contacting of support agencies such as contractors, suppliers, etc., shall be done by the Service Desk during normal business hours.
 During off hours contact may be made, at the request of the Incident Commander, by the ACPD Dispatch Center.
 The Incident Commander may request additional Dispatch Personnel if needed.
 If Dispatch is unable to make the necessary calls, the Logistics Officer may make the calls at the direction of the Incident Commander.

-Should local Fire, EMS or Police agencies respond, it is the responsibility of the Incident Commander to facilitate the exchange of information and provide required resources?
-The Amherst College Incident Commander should be prepared to turn control of operations over to the Governmental Incident Commander as required by law or agreement in some situations.
+Should local Fire, EMS or Police agencies respond, it is the responsibility of the Incident Commander to facilitate the exchange of information and provide required resources.
+The Amherst College Incident Commander should be prepared to collaborate on operations with Governmental Incident Commander as required by law or agreement.

 The Incident Commander should assign a person to record keeping during all incidents.
 This person shall keep detailed, chronological records of all actions taken, supplies and equipment requested and obtained, all persons present and any deviations from this policy.
 Until such person arrives on scene and takes over record keeping, the records and recordings of the Amherst College Police Department shall be used.
 Incident Commanders should transmit all requests, orders, and important details to the Amherst College Police Dispatch Center over the recorded police radio frequency or recorded police telephone lines.